-The Metro Police of Las Vegas has a bicycle patrol because an officer on a bicycle is much more approachable than an officer in a car by nature.
+The Metro Police of Las Vegas has a bicycle patrol because an officer on a bicycle is much more approachable by nature than an officer in a car.
 Officers in traditional patrol vehicles are subjected to biases and stereotypes that limit their ability to interact with the general public.

-In contrast, officers of the bicycle patrol are free to roam through parks and apartment complexes.
+In contrast, bicycle patrol officers are free to roam through parks and apartment complexes.
 This is very useful when patrolling densely populated areas such as the Strip and mazelike downtown sections of Las Vegas.

-A cop on a bicycle allows a civilian to much more easily approach them with questions or to ask for help.
-The bike patrol wears yellow to allow these officers to be more easily spotted by the public as well as to help overcome the stereotype of police officers being unapproachable.
+A cop on a bicycle allows a civilian to approach them with questions much more easily or to ask for help.
+The bike patrol wears yellow to enable these officers to be more easily spotted by the public and to help overcome the stereotype of police officers being unapproachable.

-A little known and interesting aspect of human psychology is called the Hawthorne Effect.
-This effect is where a person will behave differently under the belief that they are being observed (source).
+A little-known and interesting aspect of human psychology is called the Hawthorne Effect.
+This effect is where a person will behave differently under the belief that they are being observed.

-With the police force in America having their professional image being challenged continuously by media as well as the public, the bike patrols seem more casual and gives the public confidence as well as a certain degree of comfort when engaging with them.
+With the police force in America having their professional image challenged continuously by the media and the public, the bike patrols seem more casual and give the public confidence and a certain degree of comfort when engaging with them.

-The publics reaction to the yellow shirt and bicycle is just more welcoming than an officer patrolling in a car.
+The public’s reaction to the yellow shirt and bicycle is more welcoming than an officer patrolling in a car.
 It helps to shift the bias that many in the public have of police being thug-like.
 This reinforces the idea that police are, in fact, the good guys.